Publications, Plans and Reports

 This guide is intended to walk readers through the Public Service Board’s process for the siting and construction of telecommunications facilities.
 Communications facilities can, and often do, raise many legitimate concerns for the communities they serve.
 From public safety to environmental and aesthetic impacts, these facilities often present complex challenges.
 In addition, PSB practice can be confusing and difficult to those who are unfamiliar with it.
 This guide explains the process and the role individuals and towns can play in the process.
 It is our hope that with the help of this guide, cities, towns and individuals will be able to positively shape our telecommunications future through effective participation in the § 248a process.
 The Public Service Board has adopted a set of procedures for processing 248a petitions in the Second Amended Procedures Order issued September 5, 2014 which is also informative.

-The Public Service Department is undertaking a “Total Energy Study” to identify the most promising policy and technology pathways to employ in order to reach Vermont’s energy and greenhouse gas goals.
+The Public Service Department has completed a “Total Energy Study” to identify the most promising policy and technology pathways to employ in order to reach Vermont’s energy and greenhouse gas goals.
 This study is required by Act 170 of 2012, as modified by the legislature during the most recent session.
-Go to the Total Energy Study page to learn more about up-coming events, public comment periods, and published documents.
+Go to the Total Energy Study page to download the report and supporting documentation and learn more about the process that developed it.

 Published monthly, the Vermont Fuel Price Report is a summary of the Public Service Department’s survey of Vermont fuel suppliers.
 The report highlights changes in recent and historical prices, comparison of cost of different fuels and a summary of the national supply and price status released by the U.S. Department of Energy, Energy Information Agency.
 Copies of the current and historical reports are available electronically in PDF format.
 The Vermont Fuel Price Report is available electronically in PDF format.